eamonboyle/daily-coding-challenges-website/README.md

 This is a [Next.js](https://nextjs.org) project designed to help developers improve their coding skills through daily challenges.
 It was bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+## New Code Execution Server

+We have introduced a new project called **Code Execution Server**.
+This server allows users to run their code submissions in a secure environment, providing instant feedback on their solutions.

+### Tech Stack
+- **Node.js**: For server-side execution.
+- **Docker**: To create isolated environments for different programming languages.
+- **Express**: To handle API requests.
+- **MongoDB**: For storing user submissions and profiles.

 ## Getting Started

 First, run the development server: